-Motor Vehicle Use on all trails is prohibited at all times.
-See section 3.01.09
+Motorized Vehicle and Golf Cart use on all trails is prohibited at all times.
+See Section 3.01.09 - Off Road Operation.

 5.08.01 Amenities Defined

 All Association Amenities and Common Areas are for the use and enjoyment by all Association PRIMARY MEMBERS (without TENANTS), CO-MEMBERS, TENANTS and RESIDENTS providing The PRIMARY MEMBERS (without TENANTS), CO-MEMBERS, TENANTS and RESIDENTS are in good standing with the Association and with no revocation in effect.
 All fees, applications, deposits and other requirements have been fulfilled.